SamRemix/box-hits-tracker/README.md

 ### Notes

-If you want to play First Room with box on Farm, set the starting round to 0 or 5.
+If you want to play First Room with box on Farm, there are 2 possibilities:

+- Set the starting round to 0 or 5.
+- Download the source code from [v1.0](https://github.com/SamRemix/box-hits-tracker/releases/tag/v1.0) and copy the `.gsc` file into your game's script folder.